What is MIG Welding? How to MIG Weld Thin Metal

 On thick metal, you can sometimes get away with less-than-perfect prep.
 On thin metal, it’s non-negotiable.

-• Cleanliness: Grind the weld area down to clean, shiny metal.
+• Cleanliness: Grind the weld area to a clean, shiny metal finish.
 Make sure to remove all paint, rust, primer, and oil before welding.

 • Gaps: Your panels should fit tightly with no space between them.
-Gaps are the primary cause of burn-through because they force the arc to stretch, creating excessive heat and preventing a steady weld puddle.
+Gaps are the primary cause of burn-through because they stretch the arc, generating excessive heat and preventing a steady weld puddle.
 Always clamp the panels securely so they sit flush together.

 Dialing in Your Machine